 In India, the Bengali New Year is principally observed with immense enthusiasm among the Bengali communities in West Bengal, Assam, and Tripura.
 The day starts with the traditional prayer called "Prabhat Pheri" followed by cultural events like poetry readings, music concerts, and dance performances.
 Busy bazaars overflow with shoppers purchasing new clothes and sweets, symbolising a fresh start to the new year.
 Typically, the Bengali New Year occurs around mid-April, according to the Gregorian calendar, often celebrated on the 14th or 15th of April, depending on the Indian lunar calendar.

-Facts about Bengali New Year (Pahela Baishakh)
+Top 10 Facts for 2026 Bengali New Year (Pahela Baishakh) in India

 In the News and Trending in India for Bengali New Year